Knio/dominate.js/README.md

 );
 ```

+### JavaScript Objects

-Object arguments set attributes on the html element:
+JavaScript object arguments are used to set attributes on the element, like so:

 ```javascript
 document.body.appendChild(